hmcts/reply-urls-operator/README.md

 ## Getting Started

+### Prerequisites
+To run or contribute to this project you will need to [install Golang.](https://go.dev/doc/install)

 ### How the Operator works
 1. Once running, the operator will watch for any Create, Update or Delete events associated with Ingress resources on the cluster it's running on.
 If you're running the controller locally it will be whichever cluster your kubectl config is pointing to.
 2. When an `Ingress` event occurs the operator will act upon that event, depending on the type of event.